 LinkedIn allows you to share different types of content.
 Articles, which can be posted on your profile or on LinkedIn Pulse, links to your website, slideshows, and video are among the most popular types of content LinkedIn users post.

-LinkedIn drives 46% of social traffic to B2B sites and is considered the most credible source of content.
-So, it is no surprise that 98% of content marketers use LinkedIn for content marketing, especially for B2B marketing and lead generation.
+LinkedIn drives 46 percent of social traffic to B2B sites and is considered the most credible source of content.
+So, it is no surprise that 98 percent of content marketers use LinkedIn for content marketing, especially for B2B marketing and lead generation.

 A study by OkDork, which analyzed more than 3,000 LinkedIn posts, found that “how-to” and list posts performed best, especially those with titles that had 40-49 characters.
 Additionally, it found that posts with five headings had the most views.
 It also revealed that long-form content (1,900-2,000 words) performed the best, as well as content with eight images.